The best email marketing practices encourage responsive design, endless testing, and customer retention strategies

 Winston Churchill said, “If you have an important point to make, don’t try to be subtle or clever.
 Use a pile driver.
 Hit the point once.
 Then come back and hit it again.
 Then hit it a third time – a tremendous whack.”

 Every inbox is different, and we’re already using simplistic HTML and inline CSS to conform for cross-compatibility.
 Responsive newsletter design isn’t much different.
 While the iPhone is known for rendering emails pretty seamlessly, Android devices can vary from their built-in email clients to their Gmail clients.
-And when you put the whole list together, you get a lot of different combinations, from the Kindle Fire to any different type of Android, to the Palm OS and now the iPhone 6s Plus.
+And when you put the whole list together, you get a lot of different combinations, from the Kindle Fire to any different type of Android, and now to the iPhone 14 Pro.

 In generalities, Email on Acid has identified these widths as ideal break points in your mobile email template.
 At Mequoda we have been successfully following these guidelines: